 Superior cluneal nerve entrapment is hard to diagnose and is often misdiagnosed as sciatica.

 If you are experiencing pain in low back and buttock, it may be related to a problem with a nerve.
-The nerve may be the sciatic nerve, which is located fairly low on the body beneath the tailbone and hip socket.
-Or it may be the cluneal nerve, which is located outside the spot where the tailbone and hip bone come together.
+The nerve may be the sciatic nerve, which is located fairly low on the body beneath the sacrum and pelvic bone.
+Or it may be the cluneal nerve, which is located outside the spot where the sacrum and pelvic bone come together.

 Okay, so two different nerves in two different spots.
 So far, so good.

-But brace yourself for another unusual word: the cluneal nerve travels through an osseofibrous (we warned you!) tunnel.
+But brace yourself for another unusual word: the cluneal nerve travels through a fibro-osseus tunnel (we warned you!) tunnel.
 That tunnel is not unlike the carpal tunnel in the wrist and the cluneal nerve is not unlike the median nerve.
-That is to say: just like the median nerve can get squeezed in the carpal tunnel, the cluneal nerve can get squeezed in its osseofibrous tunnel.
+That is to say: just like the median nerve can get squeezed in the carpal tunnel, the cluneal nerve can get squeezed in its fibro-osseus tunnel.

 The result is easy to understand: pain.